What time is Emmerdale on tonight? Get up-to-date schedules and changes here

 What time is Emmerdale on tonight?

-What happens in Emmerdale tonight – Paddy injured and devastated
+What happens in Emmerdale tonight?

 Stats for the first quarter of 2025 revealed that ITVX has achieved a ‘record-breaking’ billion streams in a quarter for the ‘first time ever.’
 Coronation Street and Emmerdale have raked up 124 million streams on ITVX so far this year.
 Soap viewing is up 35 percent in comparison to the first quarter of 2024.
 So it seems fans are really enjoying the 7am uploads.